SidewardsBanana/ITE-140/Python4Excel/Notes/Definitions.md

+# Definitions Notes

-Jupyter Notebook: An Application That Can Be Used To Create and Share Documents That Have Live Code etc. Mainly Used For Data Science Related Things.
+***Jupyter Notebook*** Is An Open Source IDE That Can Be Used To Create and Share Documents That Have Live Code etc. Mainly Used For Data Science Related Things.

-Pandas: A Python Package Meant For Data Science/Analysis and Machine Learning.
+***Pandas*** Is A Python Package Meant For Data Science/Analysis and Machine Learning.

-Data Sets: A Collection of Data That Can Be Accessed Individualy or In a Combination.
+***Data Sets*** Are A Collection of Data That Can Be Accessed Individualy or In a Combination.

-Statistics: Collecting and Analyzing Numbered Data.
+***Statistics*** Is When You Collect and Analyzing Numbered Data.

-Time Series: A Series of Data Points Graphed, Listed, or Indexed In Time Order.
+***Time Series*** Is A Series of Data Points Graphed, Listed, or Indexed In Time Order.